 Trekking and Walking amidst some of the most wonderful Trails in the World in Nepal.

 Nepal offers some of the most rewarding and wonderful treks in the world.
-Most of the Trekking & Walking goes popular regions of Nepal, like Everest, Annapurna and Langtang.
+Most of the regions are popular for Trekking & Walking in Nepal, like Everest, Annapurna and Langtang.

 On beaten trails or virgin tracks, Nepal is a trekker’s paradise, virtually.
 The clip-clop rhythm of foot travel is a unique way to explore so much and make meaningful contact with the country.
 Trekking usually consists of a series of ascents and descents walking 5 to 7 hours (9 to 14 km per day on average, with a guide, cook and porters.